cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## IDPF Specification {#idpf-bbcggi21}

-In this section we specify a concrete IDPF suitable for instantiating Poplar1.
+This section specifies a concrete IDPF suitable for instantiating Poplar1.
 The constant and type definitions required by the `Idpf` interface are given in
 {{idpf-bbcggi21-param}}.

-Our IDPF requires an XOF for deriving the output shares, as well as a variety of other artifacts used internally.
-For performance reasons, we instantiate this object using XofFixedKeyAes128 ({{xof-fixed-key-aes128}}) wherever possible.
+The IDPF requires an XOF for deriving the output shares, as well as a variety of other artifacts used internally.
+For performance reasons, this object is instantiated using XofFixedKeyAes128 ({{xof-fixed-key-aes128}}) wherever possible.
 See {{xof-vs-ro}} for security considerations.

 | Parameter    | Value                         |